Community & Environment

 While it is a complex project with multiple diverse stakeholders, our immediate priority has been to engage with those landowners and residents who are potentially directly impacted by the project.
 Briefing meetings have been held with directly impacted landowners in both the northern and southern sections, and contact with these community members is ongoing.

-Residents of the Gelorup community interested in participating in a Local Access Strategy Workshop for BORR are called to nominate.
-This is an opportunity for local residents who may be affected by the proposed Centenary Road interchange to have input into the local access options being considered.
+On 23 July we held a Local Access Strategy Workshop providing local residents who may be affected by the proposed Centenary Road interchange to have input into the local access options being considered.

 We have also established two Community Reference Groups – one for the Northern/Central section, and one for the Southern section.
 These groups were established in mid 2018.